tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * Let's throw together some tests for the model
-* I'm not going to get too deep into testing since that's a big subject, just want to give an overview
+* Testing is a big subject with lots of opinions, so I'm not going to go too deep into it
+* I just want to show you generally what some tests can look like

 ```rb [|6-9|10-12|14-18]